Can (band): 1960s

-Middle years: 1971–1973
+1971–1973

-The next few years saw Can release its most acclaimed works.
-While its earlier recordings tended to be at least loosely based on traditional song structures, on its mid-career albums the band reverted to an extremely fluid improvisational style.
-The double album Tago Mago (1971) is often seen as groundbreaking, influential and deeply unconventional, based on intensely rhythmic jazz-inspired drumming, improvised guitar and keyboard soloing (frequently intertwining), tape edits as composition, and Suzuki's idiosyncratic vocalisms.
-Czukay said it "was an attempt in achieving a mystery musical world from light to darkness and return."
+The next few years saw Can release their most acclaimed works.
+While their earlier recordings were loosely based on traditional song structures, Can now developed a fluid improvisational style.
+The double album Tago Mago (1971) is often seen as groundbreaking, influential and deeply unconventional, based on intensely rhythmic jazz-inspired drumming, improvised guitar and keyboard solos, tape edits as composition, and Suzuki's idiosyncratic vocals.
+Czukay called the album "an attempt in achieving a mystery musical world from light to darkness and return".

-In 1971 the band composed the music for the three-part German-language television crime miniseries Das Messer ("The Knife"), directed by Rolf von Sydow.
-The track "Spoon" was used as the theme song and, released as a single, reached number 6 in the German singles chart.
+In 1971, the band composed the music for the three-part German-language television crime miniseries Das Messer ("The Knife"), directed by Rolf von Sydow.
+The track "Spoon" was used as the theme song; released as a single, it reached number 6 in the German singles chart.

-Tago Mago was followed in 1972 by Ege Bamyasi, a more accessible but still avant-garde record which featured "Spoon" and the catchy "Vitamin C".
+Tago Mago was followed in 1972 by Ege Bamyasi, a more accessible but still avant-garde record which featured "Spoon" and the follow-up single "Vitamin C".
 Czukay said, "We could achieve an excellent dry and ambient sound...
 [Ege Bamyasi] reflects the group being in a lighter mood."

-It was followed by Future Days in 1973, an early example of ambient music that also includes the pop song "Moonshake".
-Czukay said, "'Bel Air' [the 20-minute track that takes up all of side two on the original Future Days LP] showed Can in a state of being an electric symphony group performing a peaceful though sometimes dramatic landscape painting."
+It was followed by Future Days in 1973, including the single "Moonshake" placed between long, drawn out atmospheric songs.
+Czukay said, "'Bel Air' [the 20-minute track that takes up all of side two on the original Future Days LP] showed Can in a state of being an electric symphony group performing a peaceful though sometimes dramatic landscape painting", in a manner that has been retroactively compared to ambient music.

-Suzuki left soon after the recording of Future Days to marry his German girlfriend, and become a Jehovah's Witness.
+Suzuki left soon after the recording of Future Days to marry his German girlfriend and become a Jehovah's Witness.
 Vocals were taken over by Karoli and Schmidt, but after Suzuki's departure, fewer of Can's tracks featured vocals, as the band experimented with the ambient music it had begun with Future Days.